About the Author

 I have been a vegan since the age of 13, and a life long advocate for animal rights.
 I have explored Europe primarily for the purpose of wildlife watching, and seeing macaques, seals, whales, dolphins and sea turtles in their natural habitats has been the highlight of my life.
 This is done responsibly and ethically, of course, and when I can spare the time or money (so not that often..).

 I currently fit my rescue duties around free-lance work as a writer and content-creator, with an interest primarily in the charity sector.
-You can read some of my published work here.
+You can read some of my published work here, or hire me to write for you here.

 My only philosophy in life is to try to protect the vulnerable - and that applies to all species.